 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple factors you’ll need to consider when looking at a whole-home humidifier.
+There are a couple things you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you need is to take your total floor area and multiply it by the height of your ceiling.
+One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 All homes and families are different.
-Our experts at Chief/Bauer Service Experts Heating & Air Conditioning can offer you a home health report to help you select which humidifier is best for your home.
+Our experts at Chief/Bauer Service Experts can offer you a home health report to help you determine which humidifier is appropriate for your home.
 And our assessment will confirm you are getting the best solution to fit your present HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or go to our online scheduler to make an appointment.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 217-689-2469 or go to our online scheduler to make an appointment.